ROCK provides a multi-disciplinary approach to the assessment and treatment of children, adolescents and families:

-The community can inquire as to our residential treatment services for 12-15 directly by calling our Residential Clinical Supervisor at 905-847-0939.
+The community can inquire as to our residential treatment services for 12-15 directly by calling our Residential Lead at 905-847-0939.

 Client Concern/Complaint Process

 ROCK is obligated to respond to client concerns of any nature, in a timely and respectful manner.
 ROCK is also required by Accreditation standards to document and report any trends to the Board of Directors on an annual basis.

 - Information regarding the process in which a client would engage regarding a concern or complaint is provided to clients at their initial visit.